microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/tenant-deployments.md

 The tenant administration team will need to create the following

-1. Azure Active Directory Application that will be used as Service Principal in Azure DevOps and Power Power Environments
+1. Azure Active Directory Application that will be used as Service Principal in Azure DevOps and Power Platform Environments
 1. Azure Active Directory Group that will be used to grant access to Advanced Makers to Azure DevOps resources and Maker Canvas Application and Dataverse Tables.
 1. Grant Tenant Consent for Azure Active Directory Application.
 This required as the Azure DevOps pipeline uses APIs where an interactive user is not involved.
 As a result the tenant administrator consent is required.